 Site description – We assessed trends in oyster populations in three estuaries in the Florida panhandle that currently have ongoing or recently completed oyster restoration projects.
 Pensacola Bay (Figure 1) in northwest Florida (Santa Rosa and Escambia counties) is the fourth largest estuary in Florida with a surface area of approximately 126,000 total acres.
 Reported oyster landings, trips, and CPUE for Pensacola Bay in recent decades have declined (Figure 2) since the current mandatory TRIP ticket program was implemented in 1985.
 The East Bay (Figure 1) arm of St. Andrew Bay, near Panama City, Florida (Okaloosa and Walton Counties) is one region of St. Andrew Bay which has a total surface area of approximately XYZ acres.
 Reported oyster landings and trips for East Bay are not available, but for the counties comprising St. Andrew Bay oyster trips and landings in recent decades have declined and harvest in recent years is near zero (Figure 2).
 Apalachicola Bay is a large estuary in Franklin County which historically supported the largest oyster fishery in Florida before collapsing in fall of 2012 (Pine et al. 2015) and was closed to commercial harvest in December 2020 through December 2025 by the Florida Fish and Wildlife Conservation Commission.

 Management actions – Cultch material was deposited in each bay in phases by individual state management agencies (Florida Department of Environmental Protection, DEP; Florida Fish and Wildlife Conservation Commission, FWC; Florida Department of Agriculture and Consumer Services, FDACS) as part of three different projects funded to the State of Florida with funds made available following the Deepwater Horizon oil spill.
 In Pensacola Bay approximately 20,103 cubic yards of limerock aggregate were distributed at 17 different sites at an approximate density of 228 cubic yards per acre (FDACS 2016a) during September and October 2016.
 In St. Andrews Bay approximately 17,000 cubic yards of crushed granite was distributed on nine different oyster reefs at a density of about 200 cubic yards per acre (FDACS 2016b) in June 2016.
 In Apalachicola Bay four different restoration projects with similar objectives and methodologies occurred during this time.
 In the first (NRDA), approximately 24,840 cubic cards of fossil shell material was deployed on 16 different sites at an average cultch density of 200 cubic yards per acre.
 In the second project (FDEP), approximately 95,500 cubic yards of limerock aggregate was deployed as part of an FDEP project on fourteen different oyster reef sites.
 Average density of cultch material was 300 cubic yards per acre.
 The third project (FWC) deployed 9600 cubic yards of shell material in sites 2-acres in size at densities of 100, 200, 300, or 400 cubic yards per acre.
-The fourth project deployed XYZ (FWC NFWF 2) deployed XYZ cubic yards of limestone at a density of ABC at Z different stations.
-Across all studies the actual area and density of cultch material deployed varied due to construction challenges and storm events that occurred during the study.
+The fourth project (FWC NFWF 2) deployed XYZ cubic yards of limestone at a density of ABC at Z different stations.
+Across all studies the actual area and density of cultch material deployed varied due to construction challenges and storm events that occurred during the restoration work.

 Table 1.
 Summary of deployment date, location, and project description.